Jmurdock08/Cyber-Security-ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-- ansible is simple to set up and use.
-The automatic configuration helps to reduce  errors during installation and the playbooks can set up or update multiple machines at once.
+No configuration was performed manually, which is advantageous because ansible is simple to set up and use.
+The automatic configuration helps to reduce errors during installation and updates and the playbooks can be used to set up or update multiple machines at once.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._